How is Zeffy free?

 When applying online for an employer identification number, you must complete only one form.
 Form SS-4 is specifically designated for the employee identification number.
 Look for it on the official IRS website and carefully complete the necessary details.

-Final words on how to get an EIN
+Final words on how to get an EIN for Nonprofit

 Start your nonprofit journey right with Zeffy's 100% free fundraising platform.
 It's the perfect tool for new organizations looking to make an impact without any financial burden.